 ARTERIA POPLITEA is the trunk of the FEMORAL, which assumes that name, after it has perforated the tendon of the triceps.
 It lies between the condyles of the femur, close upon the bone, and descends between the heads of the gastrocnemius.
-It runs over the popliteus, and under the gastrocnemius, that is, in the posterior to the popliteus: at the lower edge of the popliteus, the popliteal artery divides into the ANTE-BIOR and POSTERIOR TIBIAL ARTERIES.
+It runs over the popliteus, and under the gastrocnemius, that is, in the erect position it is anterior to the gastrocnemius, and posterior to the popliteus: at the lower edge of the popliteus, the popliteal artery divides into the ANTERI-OR and POSTERIOR TIBIAL ARTERIES.